-Legislative Break Time Is a Great Time to Advocate for Cities
+Legislative Break Time Is a Great Time To Advocate for Cities

-- View the League of Minnesota Cities 2025 legislative priorities (pdf).
+- View the League of Minnesota Cities 2026 legislative priorities (pdf).

 - Read about legislation that is currently being considered.

-When legislators return on April 21, they will continue their work on individual pieces of legislation but primarily focus on shaping omnibus budget and policy bills.
-They will have less than a month to complete their work by the constitutionally mandated May 19 adjournment of the legislative session.
-Any work beyond that would require calling a special session.
+After that, lawmakers will have less than a month to complete their work before the constitutionally mandated adjournment on May 18.
+Any work beyond that date would require a special session.

 The League is here to help